Advocates for Motorcycle Crash Victims

 An Attorney Who Rides. . .
 And Understands

-If you were injured or a loved one killed in a motorcycle collision or crash because of the negligence of others, contact John G. Rice, P.L.C. for a free case evaluation about a personal injury or wrongful death claim.
-Based in Winchester, my firm represents victims throughout central Kentucky and eastern Kentucky.
+If you were injured or a loved one killed in a motorcycle collision or crash because of the negligence of others, contact our law firm for a free case evaluation about a personal injury or wrongful death claim.
+Based in Winchester, our firm represents victims throughout central Kentucky and eastern Kentucky.

-I know motorcycles.
-I've been an avid rider for more than four decades, even owned and ran a bike shop once upon a time (photos).
-I understand the physics of how cycles work.
-As a personal injury trial lawyer for 21 years, I am familiar with the common causes of motorcycle accidents.
-As a former rehabilitation counselor, I understand the debilitating, often permanent injuries suffered:
+We know motorcycles.
+We’ve been an avid rider for more than four decades, even owned and ran a bike shop once upon a time.
+We understand the physics of how cycles work.
+As a personal injury trial lawyers for 21 years, we’re familiar with the common causes of motorcycle accidents.
+As a former rehabilitation counselors, we understand the debilitating, often permanent injuries suffered:

 - Head injury and brain damage